filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/set-up/index.md

 1. To install Lotus using Snap, run:

     ```shell
-    sudo snap install lotus-filecoin
+    sudo snap install lotus
     ```

-2. The snap installer automatically starts a full lotus node in the background.
-For the purposes of this tutorial, we don't want that, so stop it, and then we can run a lotus lite node instead.
+2. The snap installer automatically starts a full lotus node as a daemon.
+For the purposes of this tutorial, which uses a lite-node, we don't want that, so disable it, and then we can run a lotus lite-node instead.

     ```shell
-    sudo snap stop lotus-filecoin
+    sudo snap disable lotus
     ```

 [Head onto the next section to run your Lotus lite-node ↓](#run-a-lotus-lite-node)

 ## Run a Lotus lite-node